1. Purpose and scope

 - when we specifically ask for personal information about you when you sign up to use a service including your name, age, internet address or screen name, billing address, type of computer and credit card number;;

-- if you complete relevant agreements, forms, surveys, competitions, questionnaires or you communicate with us by taking part in a discussion forum, email, telephone, in writing or in person;
+- if you complete relevant agreements, applications, forms, surveys, competitions, questionnaires or you communicate with us by taking part in a discussion forum, email, telephone, in writing or in person;

 5.2 From customer companies: